JackTrapper/argon2-for-delphi/README.md

 - MIT
 - Copyleft

-For those of you who are *still* to dumb to understand what *public domain* means, I can official tell you:
+For those of you who are *still* to dumb to understand what *public domain* means, I can officially and legally tell you:

 - you're a moron
 - this code is officially licensed under a hept-license (kinda like *dual* license; but seven): you can pick whichever what your corporate pea-brains understand.